xpeppers/string-calculator-kata/README.md

 # String Calculator Kata
-Credits to [Roy Osherove](http://osherove.com/tdd-kata-1) for the original idea.

 The following is a TDD Kata, an exercise in coding, refactoring and test-first, that you should apply daily for at least 15-30 minutes.

 ## Before you start